Lunch Box Ideas as Children Head Back to School

-School is back in session for many families, but before you fret about what to pack in your little one’s lunch, let us save you time and reduce your stress by sharing ideas about how to jazz up school lunches!
+It may not seem like it, but school will soon be back in session.
+Before you fret about what to pack in your little one’s lunch, let us save you time and reduce your stress by sharing ideas about how to jazz up school lunches!

 First, let’s answer common questions about packing school lunches.

 Let's dive into how to pack milk for a child's lunch.
 You can keep cold milk in a thermos for two to six hours without it spoiling, assuming it stays under that temp.

 Keep the thermos in the freezer until you pour the milk into it to ensure the thermos stays as cold as possible.
 But if you’re afraid of it spoiling, we recommend packing chocolate or white single-serve organic milk boxes.
 Organic Valley shelf-stable milk is exactly that — shelf stable.

 Combined with ultra-pasteurization and shelf-stable packaging, this milk can be stored unopened for up to 180 days without refrigeration or preservatives.
 Although many people prefer their milk chilled, it is safe to consume even if it hasn't been in a cooler all day.

 Gone are the days of throwaway paper lunch bags (phew!).
 The U.S. Department of Agriculture and FoodSafety.gov suggest using an insulated lunch bag and at least two ice packs to ensure the contents stay cold.
 Here are tips to help keep everything cold:

 - Keep the ice packs in the freezer until morning.